 They are called bird peppers because birds love to eat the fruit.
+They are also known as Chiltepin.
+This is the only chile native to the US.
 Despite their small size, these chiles are really, really hot!
 Should you find a plant, try one of the chiles.
 It is an experience you will truly remember.
-Bird pepper is the only true pepper native to Florida.
-It is thought to be the wild progenitor of the common culinary pepper, Capsicum annuum, which includes bell, cayenne and jalapeño.
+It is thought to be the wild progenitor of the common culinary pepper.
 The fruit is edible to humans, but be warned — it is hot!
 On the Scoville scale, it typically measures between 50,000 and 100,000 units, but some have been documented at over 1,000,000 units.
 That’s hotter than a habanero!
 Now that we are very aware the ripened fruit is hot!
 More about this adorable plant.

 Bird pepper is a nice evergreen shrub found primarily in coastal hammocks in South and Central Florida.
 The plant’s dainty flowers bloom year-round and attract mostly bees.
 With the plant blooming year-round you have constant white, green and red color on this plant providing additional interest in your landscape and interest from birds.
 After bloom there is a green berry and then the berries turn red when it is ripe.

 It is an annual or short-lived perennial that likes moderately moist to dry, well-drained sandy soil, clay or calcareous soils.
 It does well in full sun to partial shade exposure and grows to about 3' +/- tall.
 It is drought tolerant and generally pest free.
 It can survive cold temperatures, but does not do well with frost or freezing temperatures.